ampache/ampache.org-api/docs/api-media-methods.md

 Player does a bit more than scrobble and record_play allowing me to do a few more things

+* Support for more media types. (`podcast_episode` and `video` objects instead of just songs)
-* Update now_playing data (remove on stop add it back on play)
+* Update `now_playing` data (remove on stop add it back on play)
-* Shift last item play time on resumption of playback (e.g. i pause a song at 20 seconds for a day and restart the song. the item will shift to NOW - 20 seconds as i haven't played any other song.)
+* Shift last item play time on resumption of playback. (e.g. i pause a song at 20 seconds for a day and restart the song. the item will shift to NOW - 20 seconds as i haven't played any other song.)

 it's similar to scrobble/record_play but the play/stop parameter gives me a bit more information about what you're doing